 Kirtan for Bhakti Yoga

 Kirtan first became popular in the sixth century, in South India, before spreading around the country.
-In modern day, Kirtan has developed a following in many other countries.
-It is now practiced in yoga studios, spiritual centers and other places across the globe.
+In modern-day, Kirtan has developed a following in many other countries.
+It is now practised in yoga studios, spiritual centres and other places across the globe.